envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step7.md

-With EDS in place, it's possible to scale up the upstream clusters.
-If we wanted to be able to dynamically add new domains and clusters, the cluster discovery service (CDS) API needs to be implemented.
-In the following steps, we are configuring CDS and LDS additionally to EDS previously configured.
+With EDS in place, it's possible to move to scale up the upstream clusters.
+If we wanted to be able to dynamically add new domains and clusters, the Cluster Discovery Service (CDS) API needs to be implemented.
+In the following steps, we are configuring the Cluster Discovery Service (CDS) and The Listener Discovery Service (LDS).

 You need to create a file to put the configuration for the clusters: `cds.conf`{{open}}.